ksasmita/ksasmita.github.io/_teaching/1_teaching.md

 You can always contact me at <ss3837@cornell.edu>.
 Some reasons you may want to contact me:
 - To say hi and give me some life updates
 - To ask for letter of recommendations
-- To ask about grad school applications, my experience during Ph.D., or reserch more broadly
+- To ask about grad school applications, my experience during Ph.D., or research more broadly
 - To ask questions when you're not sure who to ask (I may not have the answer, but I may know people who do!)